 The local people named them Drosoulites - the "dew men" - due to the time of day that the phenomenon is taking place.
 The phenomenon is observed when the sea is calm and the atmosphere is moist and before the sun goes too high up in the sky.
 It usually lasts about 10 minutes.

-In case you want to visit the castle, mind that there is small entrance fee.
-Also that the castle is open from 10.0 to 19.00 every day.
+At the moment there are restoration works taking place.
+We hope they are over soon and the castle can be visited again.
+Normally, in case you want to visit the castle, there is a small entrance fee and the castle is open from 10:00 to 19:00 every day.